hamcheezee/sqlmesh-with-postgres/README.md

 sqlmesh init postgres
 ```

-## Configuring connection to PostgreSQL
+## Configuring Connection to PostgreSQL
 To configure a connection to PostgreSQL, follow these steps:

 1. Install PostgreSQL client library